Readers Question: Does mortgage equity withdrawal enhance economic growth?

 By 2000, equity withdrawal had increased to £30 billion.
 During this period there was a steady rate of economic growth.

-The Bank of England report that mortgage equity withdrawal has continued to rise since 2000, reaching a peak in the 3rd quarter of 2003 of nearly £9 billion.
+The Bank of England reports that mortgage equity withdrawal has continued to rise since 2000, reaching a peak in the 3rd quarter of 2003 of nearly £9 billion.
 This was also equal to nearly 10% of post tax income.
 A considerable determinant of consumer spending in the UK.
 Bank of England MEW

 Mortgage Equity Withdrawal does increase Aggregate Demand and can finance higher economic growth.
 However, we should make some qualifying remarks.